PColares/FormApp/README.md

 - Date in Data Picker
 - Phone: 11 digits - no special characters or letters allowed.
 - Checkbox: Terms must be accepted.
-The success page can only be accessed if all the fields within the parameters
+The sucess page can only be accessed if all the fields within the parameters

 Desktop: